This post is in partnership with Bed Bath & Beyond.

 It’s here.
 The day you have anticipated, dreamed about and maybe even dreaded for 18 years has arrived.
-While college move in day is a proud moment for any parent that does not mean it isn’t a day filled with stress and more than a little sadness.
-While we have written about why we will miss our kids, how to manage dorm shopping and how to be successful in college according to research, older students and professors, here we are just going to look at the logistics of getting our kids out of our homes and into their new apartment or dorm.
+While college move-in day is a proud moment for any parent, that does not mean it isn’t a day filled with stress and more than a little sadness.
+While we have written about why we will miss our kids, how to manage dorm shopping and how to be successful in college, here we are just going to look at the logistics of getting our kids out of our homes and into their new apartment or dorm.

 - Move-in day in many parts of the country can be sweltering, so come prepared with some cold drinks and snacks.

 - The parents who show up with coffees, bagels or doughnuts cannot help but win over a few fans.